mathiasose/TDT4258/README.md

-#TDT4258 - Energyefficient Computer Systems
+#TDT4258 - Energy Efficient Computer Design
 Exercises and project files from the subject EECS taught at NTNU.

 ## Exercise 0